Rob Gerritsen, specialist VIM (dipl KNMvD)

-Together with John van Gulik, Toshiba Medical Europe application specialist, our team worked to develop an innovative contrast injection technique, which may be of great value to pets and vets (whether working in research or practice) worldwide.
+Together with John van Gulik, application specialist at Canon Medical Systems Europe (previously Toshiba), our team worked to develop an innovative contrast injection technique, which may be of great value to pets and vets (whether working in research or practice) worldwide.
 An abstract and poster with some first results were presented during a ct-user meeting in Ghent, Belgium (December 9-10, 2016).

 Multiphasic contrast-enhanced CT is routinely used in human medicine to visualize hyper- and hypovascular tumours, hemangiomas and/or urinary tract disease.
 With this method a bolus of contrast is given to the patient and multiple scans are performed at set time points.
 The table will pass the gantry several times.
 Each scan will register and show the specific characteristics per respective hemodynamic phase (arterial, portal venous, delayed).
 Together, these scans provide a more reliable and relatively complete overview of what to expect with regard to a patient.
 A benefit which, for reasons explained below, is very relevant to oncology patients.